Analytic pseudo-rotations: Approximation Theorems

 The main theorem of \cite{BT22} implies that $\Ham^\infty (\A)$ is spanned by the following subgroups: \begin{itemize} \item Let $\cal V$ be the subgroup of $\Ham^\infty( \A)$ of the form $(\theta, y)\mapsto (\theta , y +v(\theta))$ with $\int vd\theta=0$. \item Let $\cal T$ be the subgroup of $\Ham^\infty( \A)$ of the form $(\theta, y)\mapsto (\theta+\tau (y), y)$. \end{itemize}

 \begin{theorem}[with Turaev] Any maps of $\Ham^\infty(\A)$ can be arbitrarily well $C^\infty$-approximated by a composition of maps in $\cal T$ or $\cal V$ \end{theorem} Interestingly, the proof is constructive.
-Also, as a consequence of the proof using a Lie bracket technique and Fourier Theorem introduced in \cite{BGH22}, we will show that any maps of $\Ham^\infty(\A)$ can be arbitrarily well approximated by a finite composition of maps in $\cal T$ or $[\cal V,\cal T]$, where:
+Also, as a consequence of the proof using a Lie bracket technique and Fourier's Theorem inspired from \cite{BGH22}, we will show that any maps of $\Ham^\infty(\A)$ can be arbitrarily well approximated by a finite composition of maps in $\cal T$ or $[\cal V,\cal T]$, where: